cnvrg SDK V2

 should be an integer and group

-should be grouped with a single group
+should be a string.
+The group

 # Bar chart: